Thank you for your response

 Earlier, the logistics industry in India had to maintain multiple warehouses across states to avoid the current CST and state entry taxes on inter-state movement.
-These warehouses were forced to operate below their capacity, giving room to increased operating costs.
+These warehouses were forced to operate below their capacity, giving room for increased operating costs.

 Under GST, however, these restrictions on inter-state movement of goods have been lessened.

 As an outcome of GST, warehouse operators and e-commerce aggregators players have shown interest in setting up their warehouses at strategic locations such as Nagpur (which is the zero-mile city of India), instead of every other city on their delivery route.

 Reduction in unnecessary logistics costs is already increasing profits for businesses involved in the supply of goods through transportation.